 9.5 Amateur and amateur satellite systems

+Operators in the amateur and amateur-satellite services have been utilizing SDRs in their stations since 1999.
 Amateur radio designers started with the idea that PCs could be used as SDRs.
 The concept was that an analogue-to-digital (A/D) converter would be used to translate radio frequencies to intermediate frequencies that could be accommodated by a PC.
 However, A/D converters are noisy, thus it was necessary in receivers to precede the A/D converter by a low-noise amplifier and low-pass filters.
-While there is some use of PCs to perform SDR functions, amateur designers chose to use soundcards and to develop dedicated SDR platforms.
+While there is some use of PCs to perform SDR functions, amateur designers generally chose to use soundcards and to develop dedicated SDR platforms.

 9.5.1 Soundcard applications